eclipse-kura/kura/docs/core-services/h2db-service.md

 2. Select ```org.eclipse.kura.core.db.H2DbService``` from the **Factory** drop-down list, enter an arbitrary name for the new instance and click **Apply**.
 3. An entry for the newly created instance should appear in the side menu under **Services**, click on it to review its configuration.
 It is not possible to create different DB instances that manage the same DB URL.
 When creating a new instance please make sure that the URL specified in the field **db.connector.url** is not managed by another instance.

+### Configuration Parameters
+The **H2DbService** provides the following configuration parameters:

+* **Connector URL**: JDBC connector URL of the database instance.
+Passing the USER and PASSWORD parameters in the connector URL is not supported, these paramters will be ignored if present.
+Please use the db.user and db.password fields to provide the credentials.

+  In addition, the MAX_COMPACT_TIME parameter will also be ignored in the DB URL.
+Please use the Maximum compact time field.

+* **User**: Specifies the user for the database connection.
+Furthermore

+* **Password**: Specifies the password.
+The default password is the empty string.

+* **Checkpoint interval (seconds)**: H2DbService instances support running periodic checkpoints to ensure data consistency.
+This parameter specifies the interval in seconds between two successive checkpoints.
+This setting has no effect for in-memory database instances.

+* **Defrag interval (minutes)**: H2DbService instances support running periodic defragmentation (compaction).
+This parameter specifies the interval in minutes between two successive checkpoints, set to zero to disable.
+This setting has no effect for in-memory database instances.
+Existing database connections will be closed during the defragmentation process and need to be reopened by the applications.

+* **Connection pool max size**: The H2DbService manages connections using a connection pool.
+This parameter defines the maximum number of connections for the pool

+* **Maximum compact time**: The maximum time allowed to perform database defragmentation (compaction).
+The default value should be sufficient in most common configurations to avoid abnormal file size growth using persistence mode.
+However, at high data entry rates, an increase in the value may help mitigate size growth.

 ### Selecting a database instance for existing components
 A database instance is identified by its **Kura service PID**.
 The PID for the default instance is ```org.eclipse.kura.db.H2DbService``` while the PID for instances created using the Web UI is the string entered in the Name field at step 2 of the previous section.